Morrison–Grady Plan: Immigration

-At the Cabinet meeting on 1 August, 1946, it was announced that over 2,000 illegal immigrants were proceeding to Palestine, with a possibility of detaining 8,000-9,000 Jews in Cyprus.
+At the Cabinet meeting on 1 August 1946, it was announced that over 2,000 illegal immigrants were proceeding to Palestine, with a possibility of detaining 8,000-9,000 Jews in Cyprus.
 On 7 August, the Cabinet decided to deport the illegal immigrants to Cyprus.
 This was thought to be the only way to thwart an Arab uprising, according to the ministers of the Cabinet.
 The decision was pending Truman’s decision about implementing the Morrison–Grady Plan.
 On 12 August, Truman announced that he was unable to support the plan.
 The next day, over 1,200 French and Greek illegal immigrants were detained and deported to Cyprus.

 Truman

 Truman in the Oval Office, receiving a Hanukkah Menorah from the prime minister of Israel, David Ben-Gurion (center).
 To the right is Abba Eban, ambassador of Israel to the United States.

 In the United States, President Truman's initial support for the plan changed after American Zionist lobbying against it before the November mid-term elections.
-In his Yom Kippur Statement, in October of 1946, Truman suggested a compromise between Zionist and British efforts.
+In his Yom Kippur Statement, in October 1946, Truman suggested a compromise between Zionist and British efforts.
 Zionists were ultimately discontented with his notion of "bridging the gap" between their differing autonomy plans.
 This was believed to be an indelicate attempt for the Jewish vote.
 The pressure from American Zionists resulted in President Truman rejecting the plan, despite it having been proposed by Truman's own appointee.
 The United States then had no Palestine policy.
 The plan became the point of departure for the London Conference of 1946–47, convened by the British on 1 October 1946.